AI-Assisted Legacy Migration: Lessons Learned

 Per feature migration:

-• 25 minutes: Planning (AI reads legacy, AI writes specs, human review)
+- 25 minutes: Planning (AI reading legacy, AI writing specs, human review)

-• 2h30: Implementation with AI (reviewing every change)
+- 2h30: Implementation with AI (reviewing each change)

 Those 2h30 of "pair programming" with AI?
 Half of it was:

-• Undoing changes because the AI's context window filled up and it forgot what we were doing
+- Undoing changes because AI's context window filled up and it forgot what we were doing

-The brutal truth: the AI was making architectural decisions it had no business making.
+The brutal truth: AI was making architectural decisions it had no business making.

 Over-engineering is the enemy of productivity